-- compositionStatistics is a file containing statistics of the compositions in terms of which variation operators produced these compositions. - graphical files (.svg) for rapid visual assessment of the results: - Energy\vs\N.svg (Fitness\vs\N.svg) energy (fitness) as a function of structure number; - Energy\vs\Volume.svg energy as a function of volume; - Variation-Operators.svg energy of the child vs. parent(s); different operators are marked with different colors (this graph allows one to assess the performance of different variation operators) also show evolution of each operator's strength. - E\series correlation between energies from relaxation steps i and i + 1; helps to detect problems and improve structure relaxation. - For variable compositions there is an additional graph extendedConvexHull.svg, which shows the enthalpy of formation as function of composition.
+- \.uspex auxiliary files which complement POSCARS files if needed.
+They contain information about molecular association of atoms as well as periodical boundary conditions. - graphical files (.svg) for rapid visual assessment of the results: - Energy\vs\N.svg (Fitness\vs\N.svg) energy (fitness) as a function of structure number; - Energy\vs\Volume.svg energy as a function of volume; - Variation-Operators.svg energy of the child vs. parent(s); different operators are marked with different colors (this graph allows one to assess the performance of different variation operators) also show evolution of each operator's strength. - E\series correlation between energies from relaxation steps i and i + 1; helps to detect problems and improve structure relaxation. - For variable compositions there is an additional graph extendedConvexHull.svg, which shows the enthalpy of formation as function of composition.